Rishabhsingh715/QuizApp/README.md

 Handled button clicks using Databinding.

 Note: Livecycle awareness is not utilized and also liveData, I will use them in next app to their full potentianl.

+-------> TO USE THE PROJECT, DOWNLOAD ALL THE FILES IN A FOLDER AND OPEN FOLDER IN ANDROID STUDIO USING IMPORT PROJECT OPTION.
+RUN ON ANY EMULATOR OR YOUR PERSONAL ANDROID DEVICE.